 In 2014, after a decade long self-imposed retreat from public life, Lewinsky authored an essay, titled “Shame and Survival,” for Vanity Fair in which she overlapped personal experiences and cultural observations regarding the shift towards, what Professor Nicholaus Mills calls, a “Culture of Humiliation.”
 (June, 2014).
 The acclaimed piece, which received over two million unique views online and was nominated for a National Magazine Award, was an entry point for her to begin a process she describes as “taking back my narrative and giving a purpose to my past.”

 Lewinsky is looking for ways to use her experiences to help transform the culture of shame, as well as to let people who suffer at the hands of humiliation know that they are less alone.
 She is an authentic voice for anyone who has been marginalized and who has struggled to be seen for his or her true self.

-New Bedford Lyceum partners: Bristol Community College, City of New Bedford, Community Foundation of Southeastern Massachusetts, Leadership SouthCoast, The Marion Institute, New Bedford Area Chamber of Commerce, New Bedford Historical Society, New Bedford Whaling Museum, SouthCoast Media Group, Unger LeBlance Strategic Communications, UMass Dartmouth, and the Zeiterion Theatre, Inc.
+The New Bedford Lyceum is a centuries-old New England tradition of learning through intellectual debate.
+Partners: Bristol Community College, City of New Bedford, Community Foundation of Southeastern Massachusetts, Leadership SouthCoast, The Marion Institute, New Bedford Area Chamber of Commerce, New Bedford Historical Society, New Bedford Whaling Museum, SouthCoast Media Group, Unger LeBlance Strategic Communications, UMass Dartmouth, and the Zeiterion Theatre, Inc.

 To purchase tickets for groups of 10 or more, call 508-997-5664 x123 or email email@example.com.
 There is a limit of 9 tickets for this performance, and customers exceeding the ticket limit may have their orders canceled.